 There are a few carriers however that do offer a graded risk disability policy for people with serious medical conditions.
 Under these policies the longer you are able to work without filing a claim, the more comprehensive your disability protection becomes.
 It’s not the best coverage available on the market, but it’s better than not having your income insured against a sickness or injury.

 8. If You Are Younger, Maximize Your Future Increase Option Availability

 Many policies allow you to buy an optional rider, sometimes referred to as a “Future Increase Option”.
 This optional rider provides a specific amount of future insurance you can purchase should your income increase without the need to provide further evidence of good health.3 My suggestion to people in their early working years is to buy the maximum amount you can.

 You are in the best shape of your life now; your health history is most likely not going to get any better than it is today.
 Lock in your ability to secure more protection later in life with this rider.

 9. Ask Lots of Questions, And Do Research On-line.

-Nobody expects you to become a disability insurance expert before you buy a policy, but make sure you understand the basics of what you are purchasing.
+Nobody expects you to become an expert before you buy a policy, but make sure you understand the basics of what you are purchasing.
 Ask a lot of questions, and if your agent is not giving you quality answers just work with a new agent.
-You can find disability insurance agents on-line, or just do a search on Google for a local agent.
-There are also a multitude of resources available to you on-line to help you understand individual disability insurance a little more.
+You can find disability insurance agents online, or just do a search on Google for a local agent.
+There are also a multitude of resources available to you online to help you understand individual disability insurance a little more.